Alan Rickman

 A still from Rasputin

-That same year, Alan made his directorial debut with the play "The Winter Guest" by Sharman Macdonald.
-The debut didn't go unnoticed and won two awards at the Venice Film Festival.
+That same year, Rickman made his directorial debut with "The Winter Guest," Sharman Macdonald's intimate family drama.
+His directorial debut made waves, winning two awards at the Venice Film Festival.

 Alan Rickman and Emma Thompson